-That’s where we come in.
-We don’t mind doing some of the work for you – right here in our factory – so that by the time your Buckler arrives, it’s in the exact condition you want.
+That’s where Buckler Sports comes in.
+They don’t mind doing some of the work for you – right there in their factory – so that by the time your Buckler arrives, it’s in the exact condition you want.
 Need it game-ready?
-Easy enough; we’ll do our best hammering.
+Easy enough; they’ll do their best hammering.
 Prefer to break it in yourself?
-No problem; we’ll skip the hammering and ship your leather on the stiffer side.
+No problem; they’ll skip the hammering and ship your leather on the stiffer side.
 The good news is that all the hammering we do (or don’t do) will have no effect on the length of your glove’s life – it simply determines how quickly you’ll be able to use it in a game.

 Here are your options:

 It’s pretty much done.
 Form your pocket, do a little shaping, and hustle out to shortstop.
 You can thank us when you turn your next double play.

 We’ve done a lot of the work for you, but there’s still a bit left.
 Grab a mallet, play some catch, and you’ll be game-ready soon.